Home » Blog Posts » 15 Epic Things To Do In Tbilisi, Georgia

 Of course if you fancy ski-ing at Gudauri which we have done, then come during winter and perhaps enjoy the Tbilisi Christmas Markets.

-🎒TPOP Tip: We have found early May to be quite rainy in Tbilisi & still cool in the mountains, but by late May rains should reduce.
+🎒Our Tip: We found early May to be quite rainy in Tbilisi & still cool in the mountains.
+By late May rains should reduce.

 Getting to Tbilisi